jonthulu/ah-sdk-angular/README.md

   $http.defaults.withCredentials = true;
 }]);
 ```

+* To update the api url for production vs development you can use `grunt-ng-constant` to have grunt
+generate an `apiUrlBase` constant in a new `ahServiceConstants` app.
+Make sure to set `skipUrlGen`
+to `true` and `addModuleDependency` to `['ahServiceConstants']` (or whatever you named your constants
+module) in your gruntfile.

 * Check the docblocks in the generated code for more help if you need it.